Hannalysis/100DaysOfCode/README.md

  difficulty with the footer positioning until I realised that adding the rule _justify-content: space-between_ in the main container solved that issue.

  I then added the GUI to the python Quiz App I was working on yesterday using python's tkinter.
-This code has been placed into a seperate file under it's own class to initialise the GUI for the app, and the class is imported back into the main file.
+This code has been placed into a separate file under it's own class to initialise the GUI for the app, and the class is imported back into the main file.

  ------------